Pedro Martín

-Pedro José Martín Moreno (born 16 January 1992) is a Spanish professional footballer who plays as a forward for Indian Super League club Odisha.
+Pedro José Martín Moreno (born 16 January 1992) is a Spanish professional football coach and a former forward who is an assistant coach for Segunda Federación club Reus FCR.

 Club career

 Atlético Madrid

 Born in Málaga, Andalusia, Martín started playing football with hometown club Málaga CF, joining Atlético Madrid in 2008 at the age of 16.
 After two years in the youth academy he made his senior debut with the C team in the Tercera División and, after a good first year, he was called by first-team manager Gregorio Manzano for the 2011–12 pre-season, going on to score six goals.
 He was an unused substitute in both UEFA Europa League games against Strømsgodset IF, but eventually spent most of the campaign with the reserves in the Segunda División B.

 Martín made his debut with the Colchoneros first team on 8 December 2011, replacing Pizzi midway through the second half of a 2–1 Copa del Rey defeat at Albacete Balompié (3–1 on aggregate).
 On 21 March of the following year, also at the Estadio Carlos Belmonte but with Atlético B, he scored in the last minute for a 2–1 win.